Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **identifierStrategy** - Whether and which [identifier strategy](#entity-identifier-strategy) is applied.
 The default value is `AUTO`.
 * **leading** - A boolean specifying whether this is the primary (and default) entity or not.
 * **lockType** - Whether and which [locking strategy](#entity-lock-type) is applied.
 The default value is `PAGELOCK`.
-* **loggable** - A boolean specifying whether the loggable behavior is used or not.
+* **loggable** - A boolean specifying whether the [Loggable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/loggable.md) is used or not.
 The generator will create an additional entity for managing the log entries if set to `true`.
 There is no user interface for the version management yet (see [#30](https://github.com/Guite/MostGenerator/issues/30) for more information).
 * **metaData** - A boolean specifying whether this entity should have support for meta data.
 This is *deprecated* and will cause nothing.

 ![Example for category selector and meta data](images/generator_categorisable_metadata.png "Example for category selector and meta data")